 This jackfruit tuna salad recipe from the new cookbook The Mainstreet Vegan Academy Cookbook by Victoria Moran and JL Fields is a unique twist on tuna salad.
 Most vegan tuna recipes I’ve tried are made with mashed chickpeas, tofu, or mock meat so I was quite excited to see something different.
 I’ve long admired the magic of jackfruit, which has a naturally meaty texture that works perfectly in this dish!

-Plus, Jackfruit carries with it loads of health benefits.
-It’s rich in Vitamin C, B-vitamins, potassium, iron, magnesium, and beyond.
+Plus, jackfruit carries with it loads of health benefits.
+It’s rich in vitamin C, B vitamins, potassium, iron, magnesium, and beyond.
 I’ve tried it in tacos, soups, curries, Sloppy Joe’s, taquitos, and now jackfruit tuna salad, and it always blows my mind.
-How can the craziest looking fruit be so meat-like?
+How can such a funky-looking fruit be so meat-like?
 Magic.

 I’m thrilled to include another jackfruit-based staple in my recipe repertoire.
 Hope you enjoy it as well!

 This jackfruit tuna salad recipe is so delicious!
 Jackfruit has leapt into the vegan culinary spotlight thanks to its versatility.
 Though indeed a fruit, its cooked texture resembles shredded meat.
 Jackfruit takes on the flavors in the pot, transforming itself into a vegan stand-in for pulled pork or taco meat or, in this case, a plant-based version of tuna salad.

 ½teaspoondried dill or 2 tablespoons of chopped fresh dill

 To prepare the jackfruit

 Open the can of jackfruit and drain the brine.
 Give the fruit a couple of good rinses to wash off as much of the brininess as possible.
 Put the jackfruit in a bowl and shred it with a fork.